 Coldplay has drawn an enormous amount of attention to the Make Trade Fair campaign.
 Throughout the campaign Chris regularly wore a ‘Make Trade Fair' T-shirt and sported ‘MTF' and = (the symbol of the campaign) on his hand and piano.
 The band has pushed for making world trade rules work for poor countries in many media interviews and encouraged thousands of fans to get involved.

-The band invited Oxfam campaigners to talk to their fans at concerts throughout their 2003 ‘A Rush of Blood to the Head' tour, their 2005 ‘Twisted Logic' tour and their mammoth ‘Viva La Vida' World Tour in 2008/9.
+The band invited Oxfam campaigners to talk to their fans at concerts throughout their 2003 ‘A Rush of Blood to the Head' tour, their 2005 ‘Twisted Logic' tour, their mammoth ‘Viva La Vida' World Tour in 2008/9 and again at their Mylo Xyloto tour in 2012.